NATIONAL COMPANY, INC.

 The HRO was an expensive receiver priced at about $200 with all of the accessories necessary for operation.
 In the January 1936 issue of QST, James Millen indicated that he had been in contact with many hams who were HRO owners - either through letters or actual visits to their ham stations.
 He came to the conclusion that most hams didn't use the HRO to its full capabilities.
 Most hams never used the Crystal Filter.
 Many never switched the coil sets to amateur bandspread.
 Most hams were on CW at that time and never used the S-meter.
 Millen also indicated that some letters from hams actually inquired if they could order the HRO - minus specific circuits they believed they wouldn't need - at a reduced price, of course.
 Millen thought that offering a budget-priced HRO that eliminated these unused circuits and parts might be a good seller.
 Certainly, it would be a way for the Depression Era ham on a strictly limited budget to get an HRO.
 National announced the reduced-cost HRO in February 1936, dubbed "HRO Junior."
 Although the official announcement was in February, the existence of HRO Junior SN: J-125 indicates that National was building the Junior in late-1935.
 There also is a Junior that was built for American Airlines with the serial number J-248.
 The implication is that the Junior was available somewhat before the official Feb.1936 announcement in QST. >>>

 photo right: HRO Junior sn P-116 from August 1936 with its original P-116 JD coil set installed.
 Note that this receiver has a gun-metal gray lacquer on the PW-D micrometer dial.
 Some PW-D dials will have a dark bronze color lacquer paint.
 Note that the pilot lamp location is different than the HRO Senior.
 Also, the location of the phone jack is moved since there is no S-meter switch (or S-meter.)
 Also obvious is the centrally located frequency graph on the coil set.
 Since the Junior coils didn't bandspread only one graph was necessary.
+Later (mid-1938 on) HRO Junior receivers will have the National ID tag in the upper right corner of the front panel but the receiver is identified only as "HRO" - "Junior" is not on the tag.

 |>>> The HRO Junior didn't have a crystal filter.
 This